QUANTAXIS/QAHelper/README.md

 annotation with self-define class is not supported we just support datetime module and typing module

+we recommand you to format your code after you finish your function

 ## Usage

 - right click -> QAFastGenerate